kwartler/GSERM_Text_Remote_student/README.md

 * You *can* install R, R-Studio & Git locally on your laptop but any system issues will be yours to resolve.

 - If you encounter any errors during set up don't worry!
 Please request technical help from Prof K and the university.
 The `qdap` library is usually the trickiest because it requires Java and `rJava`.
 So if you get any errors, try removing that from the code below and rerunning.
 This will take **a long time**, so if possible please run prior to class, and at a time you don't need your computer ie *at night*.
-We will work to resolve any issues prior to class or during Monday's live session.
+We will work to resolve any issues prior to class or during Monday's live session.  **the `qdap` library does not work on mac, due to a java path issue.
+Therefore, mac users are encouraged to use the univeristy provided virtual machine or rstudio.cloud**

 ## R Packages